quaive/quaive.manual/en/workspaces/workspace_events/index.rst

 This will open a compact popup form to create your events in a quick and easy way.

 .. image::  ../images/events-calendar-5.png

+There is also an option to view the events of you local workspace's calendar in the central calendar app.
+To enable this you have to change the setting "Workspace calendar visible in central calendar application" in the workspace general settings section as described here: :ref:`workspace-settings-central-calendar-label`